earlyann/Google_jobs_analysis/README.md

 The author then explores Python's Natural Language Tool Kit along with Pandas methods and functions to navigate and follow up on the job listings.
 The job descriptions are tokenized to find the author's desired keywords such as "python," "pandas," "visualization," "SQL," and "tableau."
 NLTK is then used to parse and summarize the job descriptions to make them shorter.
 NLTK's sentiment analyzer is run on the job descriptions, and the author also uses the NLTK concordance function to look for salary information and write it to a new column.
 The author also explores named entity recognition.

-##Project Status
+## Project Status
 The project is still in progress.

-###Needs of the Project
+### Needs of the Project
 -API data extraction
 -Data exploration/descriptive statistics
 -Data processing/cleaning
 -Writeup/reporting

-###Output
+### Output
-- Notebook containing the API functions and to call and coallate the data -       https://github.com/earlyann/Google_jobs_analysis/blob/1a64f36ebc6f76febb83c80e1fd7908dd2c016d1/google_jobs_api.ipynb
+- Notebook containing the API functions and to call and coallate the data:       https://github.com/earlyann/Google_jobs_analysis/blob/1a64f36ebc6f76febb83c80e1fd7908dd2c016d1/google_jobs_api.ipynb
-- Notebook containing the daily analysis and formatting including visualizations https://github.com/earlyann/Google_jobs_analysis/blob/1a64f36ebc6f76febb83c80e1fd7908dd2c016d1/data_jobs.ipynb
+- Notebook containing the daily analysis and formatting including visualizations: https://github.com/earlyann/Google_jobs_analysis/blob/1a64f36ebc6f76febb83c80e1fd7908dd2c016d1/data_jobs.ipynb
+- Folder containing the daily job listing overview visualizations
+- Notebook for the analysis of the cumulative data collected:
 - Written analysis of daily findings, method efficacy and cumulative findings.

-###Conclusion
+### Conclusion
 The project aims to showcase the potential of SERP API's Google Jobs API for job listings data analysis.
 With the help of Python and NLTK, this project aims to provide valuable insights for job seekers to efficiently navigate the job market.